 What Is a Letter of Demand?
 (And Why It's the First Step to Getting Paid)

-A letter of demand (also called a demand letter) is a formal written document that tells someone they owe you money and gives them a deadline to pay.
+A letter of demand (also called a demand letter) is a formal written document that tells someone they owe you money.
+It gives them a deadline to pay.
 It's the official step between "hey, you owe me" and filing a lawsuit.

-If someone has been ignoring your calls, dodging your texts, or just hoping you'll forget about the money they owe you, a letter of demand is how you make it clear that you haven't forgotten and you're not going away.
+If someone has been ignoring your calls, dodging your texts, or hoping you'll forget about the money they owe you, a letter of demand is how you make it clear that you haven't forgotten.
+And you're not going away.

 What Does a Letter of Demand Actually Do?